-The Water Balance Report (attached as Appendix 19) that was compiled by JG Afrika (Pty) Ltd in April 2022 is limited to the reticulation associated with the Tswana Limestone Quarry.
+The Water Balance Report that was compiled by JG Afrika (Pty) Ltd in April 2022 is limited to the reticulation associated with the Tswana Limestone Quarry.
 This includes water abstracted from the supply borehole, water used for dust suppression, domestic water requirements and the environmental water balance (rainfall, runoff, evaporation, and seepage) associated with the open pit and two main dams located within the open pit (JG Afrika, Water Balance, 2022).